davidofug/countries/README.md

 # How to use.
 1. Clone or download the repo.
 2. Countries are located in respective files depending on your language.

+# Contributions
+Will be happy to merge contributions of new countries, corrections and use cases.

+# Special thanks
+@bahiirwa